HiDefTextiles/HiDefKnits/README.md

 output of the software is user-defined charts and can be based on 40 common stitches and 75 different cable stitches.
 A drawback that is frequently discussed in Ravelry forums is the written pattern generated would always need editing to group repeats, etc. Nevertheless, a nice program to get illustrated charts for knitting.

-Similar to Knit Visualizer is [Knitting Chart Editor](http://www.stitchmastery.com/), a by StitchMastery.
+Similar to Knit Visualizer is [Knitting Chart Editor](http://www.stitchmastery.com), a by StitchMastery.
 While priced lower at £60, the full version includes hundreds of predefined stitches including 150+ cables, Estonian stitches, brioche, beading and twined stitches.
 StitchMastery also offers a stitch font library which can be purchased seperately.
 Not only does Knitting Chart Editor include more types of predefined stitches than Knit Visualizer, but the software also has the ability to detect repeated stitches and automatically annotate them.
-However, the last version was released in 2014 with no new software development announced.
-Reviews on Ravelry and experiend][]][Qknitters blogs[[7]](#_ftn7) warn prospective users that there is a steep learning curve to use the program, and a manual that is often not sufficient.
-However, pattern instructions with for repeats are easily created and charts are nicely formatted.
+However, the last version was released in 2014 and there is no new software development announced.
+Reviews on Ravelry and experienced knitters blogs [[7]](#_ftn7) warn prospective users that there is a steep learning curve to the program, and the manual is often not sufficient.
+However, pattern instructions for repeats are easily created and charts are nicely formatted.

-Another competitor is [EnvisioKnit](http://www.envisioknit.com/) by Jane of EnvisioKnit Design Studio, priced at $99.
-Unlike StitchMastery, the manual is easy to navigate and learn the basic commands with many commands are intuitive.[[8]](#_ftn8) Otherwise, very similar capabilities to that of StitchMastery.
-Yet another chart visualizing software is [KnitBird](http://knitbird.com/), priced at €59.
-However, they offer purely a chart without any automated written instructions.
-On the other, there main feature not offered by the others is an image importer where you can adjust the level of pixelation/detail.
+Another competitor is [EnvisioKnit](http://www.envisioknit.com) by Jane of EnvisioKnit Design Studio, which is priced at $99.
+Unlike StitchMastery, the manual is easy to navigate and learn from, while many commands are intuitive. [[8]](#_ftn8) Otherwise, EnvisionKnit has very similar capabilities to that of StitchMastery.
+Another chart visualizing application is [KnitBird](http://knitbird.com) which prices at €59 and only offers a chart without any automated written instructions.
+However, KnitBirds's main feature is not offered by any of the other applications is an image importer where you can adjust the level of pixelation/detail.

-Furthermore, users download the Knit Visualizer, StitchMastery, and KnitBird software on their computer so there can be some technical difficulties to install the program for users depending on their hardware.
-Especially the software that haven't released an update in the past few years.
-HiDef: Knits would be a web-based application, only requiring an updated browser.
+Furthermore, users who purchase and download Knit Visualizer, StitchMastery, and KnitBird software report encounter technical difficulties installing all the programs depending on their hardware.
+Compatibility is also often an issue, especially with software that has not released an update in many few years.
+HiDef: Knits would be a web-based application, only requiring an updated browser and iOS and Android on tablets have great updating interfaces that nudge users to update software easily.

-Note none of these programs offer a 3D rendering of textures based on your created stitch chart.
+Note none of these programs offer a 3D rendering of textures based on ones created stitch chart.

 Unfortunately, none of these aforementioned software applications take the design process further, in particular in terms of pattern grading (i.e. sizing), which is the main selling point of HiDef: Knits.
-However, there is a web-based application called [Prjónamunstur.is](http://prjonamunstur.is/) that is a good tool for designing an Icelandic lopapeysa with your own fair-isle pattern.
+However, there is a web-based application called [Prjónamunstur.is](http://prjonamunstur.is) and that is a good tool for designing an Icelandic lopapeysa with your own fair-isle pattern.
 There is even a 3D rendering of the garment, and with a downloadable PDF instruction of your design available in several languages.